mroberts1/BOOTSTRA.386/manual/index.md

 The back of the Winnebago has Hasegawa, Orion, Kat and a fourth member, Thomas, sitting around 3 microcomputers as I drive down the I-5 past fields of food and cows.
 So many fragrant cows.
 Almost makes me want to go vegetarian.

-If you haven't had the chance to use a computer yet, let me introduce you to the strangeness.
+If you haven't used a computer yet, let me introduce you to the strangeness.
 You get a 25 pound box that you place on a table and plug into a wall.
 Then you flip a switch and it gets increasingly noisy until the box sounds like it needs muffler.
 The machine chirps a beep as the screen or television you plugged into turns on and, usually, you see an incrementing number in the top left.
 It will go up into the hundreds in increments of 16.
 This checks what is known as volatile memory, it's what the computer needs to shuffle things around in its brain.

 A top of the line computer these days will go up to 640, which is about the size in computer terms of a paperback novel.
 This takes minutes.
 Enough for you to make a cup of coffee.